keawade/keawade.github.io/src/posts/2016-01-21-cuddly-weasel.md

-*Edit 06/06/18: Updated GitHub links to point to GitLab*

-Last fall I had a bit of fun building a calculator app, [cuddly-weasel](https://keawade.gitlab.io/cuddly-weasel/), using only DOM manipulation and CSS.
+Last fall I had a bit of fun building a calculator app, [cuddly-weasel](https://keawade.github.io/cuddly-weasel/), using only DOM manipulation and CSS.
 I thought I would take some time here to highlight some of the more interesting things I ran into in the course of this project.

 The [Data Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), or DOM, is a programming interface for HTML and XML documents.
 The DOM provides a way to store a HTML or XML document in an object-oriented representation that can be manipulated with a scripting language like JavaScript.